sarlijes/Worklist/Documentation/Testing.md

 ## System testing

-The app has been tested manually by downloading the jar file from the [Final](https://github.com/sarlijes/Worklist/releases/tag/final).
+The app has been tested manually by downloading the jar file from the [Final release](https://github.com/sarlijes/Worklist/releases/tag/final).
 The testing was done both with Windows 10 by running:

 ```$ java -jar Worklist.jar```